jakubturner/mamma_app/README.md

 - First create virtual environment using poetry

-use poetry shell in root directory - this create virtual environment for you:
+use poetry shell in root directory - this creates virtual environment for you:

 ```shell
 poetry shell